Happy birthday Sammy

 2004 - Diao and Diouf both played as Senegal lost 1-0 to hosts Tunisia, while ex-red Titi Camara featured against future red Momo Sissoko as Guinea lost 2-1 to Mali.

 2006 - Diouf was also in action as Senegal lost their Semi-final 2-1 to Egypt in Cairo.
+Meanwhile, future red Kolo Touré played as Ivory Coast beat Nigeria 1-0 in Alexandria.

 First and last caps for the youngsters

 1989 - David Burrows won his first England Under-21’s cap as a reds player, and second in all, as they lost 1-0 to Greece in a friendly in Patras.
 Future red Michael Thomas skippered the side.
+On the same day, John Aldridge, Ray Houghton and Ronnie Whelan all played in the Republic of Ireland’s goalless friendly draw with France in Dublin.

 1968 - Tommy Smith won his tenth and last Under-23’s cap as England beat Scotland 2-1 at Hampden Park.
 Clubmate Emlyn Hughes also played.